 7. The Great Galveston Hurricane (1900)

-Galveston, Texas, in 1900 was the richest port on the Gulf Coast, built on a barrier island barely four feet above sea level.
-People thought the island was somehow immune to hurricanes.
-This delusion, combined with poor warnings from the Weather Bureau, set the stage for disaster.
+In 1900, Galveston, Texas, was known to be the richest port on the Gulf Coast, built on a barrier island barely four feet above sea level.
+People thought the island was somehow immune to hurricanes, which made them have a delusional belive which the delusion, combined with poor warnings from the Weather Bureau, set the stage for disaster.

 The Category 4 hurricane that struck on September 8, 1900, remains the deadliest natural disaster in United States history.
 Storm surge between 8 and 15 feet swallowed the island.
 Fatality estimates range from 6,000 to 12,000 people.
 Property damage hit $30 million in 1900 dollars.